NagaDeepika-git/Prodigy-task_01/README.md

 ##  Task 01: Responsive Landing PAge

 ### Description

-Briefly explain what your project does.
-Example:
-This project is a responsive landing page built using HTML, CSS, and JavaScript.
+This project is a responsive landing page developed using HTML, CSS, and JavaScript.
+It is designed to provide an engaging user experience with a clean layout, smooth navigation, and interactive elements.
+The page adapts to different screen sizes, ensuring usability across devices.

 ### Features